caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Recall that $\mu$ is the rate of *any* replacement event happening.
 That replacement event could be an A, C, G, or T. Only three of these replacements lead to a substitution, since replacing with the original nucleotides does not lead to a change.
 To find the rate of *specific* replacements happening, as we need to do for the elements of this matrix, we need to apportion the total replacement rate $\mu$ to specific nucleotides.
 We can do that with a new term $\pi$, which is the name we will give to the equilibrium frequency of each state.
 This corresponds to the frequency of each nucleotide in the bag we randomly sampled from.
 In our simple model, $\pi=0.25$ for all nucleotides.
 Because $\pi$ was clamped and wasn't free to vary, it was essentially invisible in the way we previously described the model.

 The off-diagonal elements of $\mathbf{Q}$ give the rates of substitutions, and are all $\mu \pi$.
 But what's up with the diagonal elements?
-Those correspond to replacements that do not lead to a substitution, for example an A being replaced be an A. We pick these diagonal elements to be whatever value leads the rows to sum to 0.
+We pick these diagonal elements to be whatever value leads the rows to sum to 0.
 The basic intuition of this is that we aren't creating or destroying nucleotides, just replacing them.
 So the net change needs to be 0.
 Since there are three substitutions in each row, and each substitution has rate $\mu \pi$, these diagonal elements are set to $-3 \mu \pi$.
+The negative rates for the diagonal elements can be thought of as a rate of leaving the current state, while the positive off diagonal rates correspond to entering new states.

 There is a lot going in in $\mathbf{Q}$.
 To make sense of it all, it helps to factor it out into two parts [@swofford1996molecular].
 The first is a $4\times4$ matrix $\mathbf{R}$, which has all the rates, and the second is a $4\times4$ matrix $\boldsymbol{\Pi}$ that has the equilibrium frequencies on its diagonal and 0 everywhere else (Equation \@ref(eq:jc69-expanded)).